36 Stroke Statistics That Will Surprise You Even in 2023

 Albeit it’s a rare occasion, a stroke can happen to kids too.
 Besides the said disease, stroke can happen for whatever reason oxygen is stopped from coming to the brain.
 For instance, a stroke can occur during labor if the baby’s oxygen supply is stopped for a while.

 32. 50% of children with heat stroke fail to sweat, heat stroke statistics confirm.

 (Children’s Hospital Colorado)

-Heat strokes are extremely common types of strokes, mostly affecting children who play or spend time in very strong sunlight, but it can affect adults as well.
+Heat strokes are extremely common types of strokes, mostly affecting children who play or spend time under extreme sunlight, but it can affect adults as well.
 The most common symptoms of heat stroke include flushed skin, high fever, and nausea.

-27. In the US, the pediatric stroke occurs in one in every 4,000 newborn babies.
+33. In the US, a pediatric stroke occurs in one in every 4,000 newborn babies.